aritang/aritang.github.io/content/posts/assetPricing101.md

 **Assumption (Complete Markets).** There exist enough securities (in zero net supply) to span every possible realization of shocks.

-This means: for any contingent payoff profile across states, there exists a portfolio of traded securities that replicates it exactly.
+In other words for any contingent payoff profile across states, there exists a portfolio of traded securities that replicates it exactly.
+This imposes **no arbitrage**.

 -----